Jason Sanchez is a true ecommerce veteran, having had his first taste of selling online in 1995.

 We saw tremendous sales of adult costumes before the last market crash in 2008.
 After that, the adult costumes dropped off dramatically but the children’s costumes didn’t drop off at all.
 In fact we kept growing.
 Adult costumes have slowly but surely come back, but not to the level it was before.
 I noticed just in my local area, when you get into October you see the restaurants and nightclubs throwing large Halloween parties.
 There was just less of that going on several years ago.
 But the nice thing about children’s costumes is they seem to be relatively recession-proof.

-In the neighbourhood we live in, Halloween’s a big deal.
+In the neighborhood we live in, Halloween’s a big deal.
 All the children are dressed up, and at almost all the houses there are people out on their front porch handing out candy.
-As parents, if we were in a financial situation where things were very tight for us, we would prioritise things around our children.
+As parents, if we were in a financial situation where things were very tight for us, we would prioritize things around our children.
 We don’t want them to miss out on an experience, because you can’t get those years back when you’re a child.
 So they would still get a Halloween costume.
 Probably not a $100 costume, but still something that they’ll be happy with so they can go out trick-or-treating.
 I’m sure most parents have that attitude.

 Yes, absolutely.
 How do you find that eBay, Amazon and your own store compare in volume of sales and the amount of effort and admin overhead that you have to put in?